How to Fix PS4 Error CE-32895-7

 Deleting the update notification

 2. Once the notification is deleted, turn off your PS4 completely.
-To do this, press and hold on the Power button on your console until you hear the fans physically shutting off.
+To do this, press and hold the Power button on your console until you hear the fans physically shutting off.
 This will essentially power cycle your console and ensure that it’s shut down and not in hibernation.

-Power cycling Ps4
+Power cycling PS4

 3. Once the console is turned off, press and hold the power button once again until you hear 2 consecutive beeps.
-As soon as you hear the second beep, your consoles should enter Safe Mode.
+As soon as you hear the second beep, your console should enter Safe Mode.

 4. At the next screen, connect your controller with your cable and press the PS button to initiate the connection.

-5. After you finally reach the Safe Mode menu, use the controller to select Option 3: Update System Software.
+5. After you reach the Safe Mode menu, use the controller to select Option 3: Update System Software.

 6. Next, from the list of available options, choose Update using the Internet.